 We may do evening meals, depending on how many rooms we need to change over that day.
 Ask if you’re interested and we’ll let you know if we can.

-If we’re not cooking here, there are lots of places to get great quality take-away food locally, and pubs or restaurants are now able (with effect 3rd August) to open their inside areas for “sit in” at the earliest.
+If we’re not cooking here, there are lots of places to get great quality take-away food locally, and pubs or restaurants are now able to open their inside areas for “sit in”.
 See the what’s open section for more details.

 The Grange is fully licensed with a great selection of Welsh beer, cider and spirits and a cracking wine list.
-Anything purchased can be enjoyed in your room or in the garden.
-You can bring your own drinks but (as usual) there will be a small corkage charge if you want us to chill it & provide glasses.
+You can bring your own drinks but (as usual) if you want to drink it in public areas, there will be a small corkage charge – we’ll even chill it for you & provide glasses.

 Will you be servicing the rooms?